meshenger-app/meshenger-android/README.md

 # Meshenger

- Voice- and video calls without any server or Internet access.
-Simply scan each others QR-Code and call each other.
+ A Voice- and video phone App without the need for accounts or access to the Internet.
+Scan each others QR-Code and call each other.
 This works in many local networks such as community mesh networks, company networks or at home.

 Features:

 - voice and video calls
+- no accounts or registration
 - encrypted communication
 - database backup and encryption
 - add custom addresses to reach contacts